-Holden, along with Goff, Charles Britton, Arthur Baldwin, and Abram Garfield thrashed around for a solution.
+Holden, along with Goff, Charles Britton, Arthur Baldwin, and Abram Garfield, thrashed around for a solution.
 They also received pressure from Collinwood residents Samuel Mather and Charles Bingham.
-Eventually, a solution was offered by Judge Louis Grossman, John D. Rockefeller’s attorney.
+Eventually, Judge Louis Grossman, John D. Rockefeller’s attorney, offered a resolution.

-The solution was having deeds to every piece of property in Glenville on the Lake be revised to restrict land use to single-family homes for a period of fifty years.
+The solution had deeds to every piece of property in Glenville on the Lake be revised to restrict land use to single-family homes for fifty years.
 This simple solution required an astonishing leap of faith from the property owners.

-Over the course of a year, Holden visited property owners from Gordon Park to Coit Road to request that they convey the deeds to their homes to Guardian Savings and Trust Company as trustee; the owners would receive in return deeds with provisions limiting the use of the property to residences for a term of fifty years.
-After more than a year’s work, Holden having persuaded more than 150 of his neighbors to participate, demonstrated the trust and the high regard in which he was held.
+Over a year, Holden visited property owners from Gordon Park to Coit Road to request that they convey the deeds to their homes to Guardian Savings and Trust Company as trustee.
+The owners received their documents in return with provisions limiting the use of their property for a term of fifty years.
+After more than a year’s work, Holden persuaded more than 150 of his neighbors to participate, which demonstrated the trust and the high regard the owners had in him.

 The re-granted ownerships forbade the construction of railroads, businesses, manufacturing enterprises, or any structure that would emit offensive odors, noise, or smoke.
-Nor could they erect apartment houses or establish resorts, hotels, saloons, stables or even picnic grounds.
-The Country Club, James Patton’s fruit farm and the Schmitt-Gamble greenhouses were grandfathered from having such restrictions.
-The provisions to not sell wine or spirituous liquors of any kind were clearly aimed at keeping Glenville’s working classes at bay.
+Nor could they erect apartment houses or establish resorts, hotels, saloons, stables, or even picnic grounds.
+The Country Club, James Patton’s fruit farm, and the Schmitt-Gamble greenhouses were grandfathered from having such restrictions.
+The provisions to not sell wine or spirituous liquors of any kind were intended to keep Glenville’s working classes at bay.